percona/everest-doc/docs/reference/known_limitations.md

 We are developing a new feature that will allow you to modify these settings directly from the user interface (UI).

+## Upgrading operators

+- When you upgrade PostgreSQL operators to version 2.4.1, the database transitions to the initializing state as part of the upgrade process.
+However, this initializing state does not cause any downtime.
+- When you upgrade PXC operators to version 1.15.0, single node MySQL databases will be restarted, resulting in downtime.
+However, it is worth noting that single node databases should not be used in production environments.

 ## Backups

 Let's delve into the limitations of on-demand backups in Percona Everest.